 Prof. Chipper Dean, psychology, and a team of undergraduates are surveying local public school students about their health behaviors and assessing how social and psychological factors, skills and abilities affect behavior.
 The results will contribute to the science of adolescent health and development.

-Prof. Elizabeth Capaldi Evans, biology and animal behavior, studies the effect of Deformed Wing Virus on the behavior of honeybees to determine if there is a link to colony collapse disorder, a serious problem in Pa. as well as nationwide.
+Prof. Elizabeth Capaldi, biology and animal behavior, studies the effect of Deformed Wing Virus on the behavior of honeybees to determine if there is a link to colony collapse disorder, a serious problem in Pa. as well as nationwide.

 Prof. Marie Pizzorno, biology, is studying the biology of the same virus to see how it infects bees.